 You’ve probably heard of platelet-rich plasma.
 Professional athletes have been putting the power of their blood platelets to work helping them recover after injury or surgery for about a decade.
 But what if you put the same platelets to work ending your thinning hair and actually regrowing it?
 Why wouldn’t the same healing and regenerative powers work for dormant hair follicles?

 It does.
-Dr. Zhang offers this treatment for our patients suffering from thinning hair — PRP for hair loss restoration.
+We offer this treatment for our patients suffering from thinning hair — PRP for hair loss restoration.

 What is platelet-rich plasma?